 The firmness of a mattress can be very subjective.
 However, as the video shows, the Sapira is definitely slightly firmer than most of the mattresses I have reviewed.

-You still get good pressure relief, but it is probably on the range of 7-7.5 out of 10 on the firmness scale.
+Sleepers will still get good pressure relief, but it is probably on the range of 7-7.5 out of 10 on the firmness scale.
 That is perfect for stomach or back sleepers, but there may be some side sleepers who will think it’s a bit too firm.

 The Sapira is a hybrid mattress.
 It combines a coil support system with memory foam and performance foam.
 The top layer is 1.5” of high-density performance foam.
 It is responsive, pressure-relieving, and cool.
 The next layer is 1.5” of high-density memory foam.
-This layer is pressure-relieving and helps the mattress contour to your body.
+This layer is pressure-relieving and helps the mattress contour to the body.
 Next is a pocket coil support system sandwiched between two one inch layers of stabilizing foam.

 And of course, the cover features the four stripes that made Leesa famous.

 The video below shows that the mattress performs pretty well with motion transfer/isolation.
-It isn’t as good as a high-density memory foam mattress, and you will feel a little bit of motion transfer, but it still performs well compared to the average mattress.
+It isn’t as good as a high-density memory foam mattress, and people will feel a little bit of motion transfer, but it still performs well compared to the average mattress.